Tubular Breasts With PCOS: Causes and Solutions

 Sarene Leeds • Sep 19, 2024

-Reviewed by Kecia Gaither, M.D.
+Medically reviewed by Kecia Gaither, M.D.

 Have you ever fallen down the Reddit rabbit hole in a desperate attempt to seek answers about a medical condition?
 First of all, no judgment, and second of all, it’s completely understandable!
 Platforms like Reddit offer a sense of community for those of us trying to wrap our heads around frustrating diagnoses that can affect our fertility, like, say, PCOS.